Arsalwali00/Java-Script-/README.md

-# 🌟 JavaScript for Beginners 🌟
+# 🌟 JavaScript  🌟

-Welcome to **JavaScript for Beginners**!
+Welcome to **JavaScript Course**!
 This course is designed to take you from the very basics of JavaScript all the way to advanced concepts.
 Let's dive into the wonderful world of JavaScript! 🚀

 ---